 The worst thing you can to is to make an 8 mm hole for 2 mm LED.
 I usually make a phisical measurements of components (I don’t trust to datasheets and I have a good reason for it), then write final holes dimensions on front panel.
 It will prevent from making any stupid mistakes (and I’m very good at it!).

-I usually start with small 2 mm holes, mostly because I use 2 mm LEDs.
+I almost always start with small 2 mm holes, mostly because I use 2 mm LEDs.
 It is the only drill stand I own, also every hole over 3 mm is a problem for Proxxon Micromot 50.
-I use denaturated alcohol in a sprayer as a lubricant.
+Usually I use denaturated alcohol in a sprayer as a lubricant.
 The vacuum cleaner is also very helpful, a lot of aluminum pieces will be flying in the air in few minutes.

 After a first drilling iteration, the panel looks like this.
 All holes have 2 mm (like the smallest LED), so I’m shure there is no error yet.